WU-AI-Racing/wuair_docs/docs/tutorial-getting-started/windows-startup/using-docker-plus-ros.md

 ```
 don't panic or ignore it.
 This is one of those times warnings matter. go back to **Your first SSH key** and redo steps 3 and 4.
 If they both act as expected, retry the above command.
 If you still get a warning, reach out.

+If you get a permissions denied error, try restarting your terminal and/or docker desktop.
+If the error persists, restart your computer.
+Docker Desktop can be finicky.
 :::

 Then run the container with